pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.3
 """"""""""""""

-Prove that any connected graph has a node whose removal (including incident arcs) would not disconnect the graph.
+Prove that every connected graph has a vertex whose removal (along with its incident edges) does not disconnect the graph.
-Write a method that finds such a node.
-Hint: use a DFS and node marking.
+Write an algorithm that finds such a vertex.
+Hint: Use DFS and vertex marking.

 .. answer::